yegonkim/yegonkim.github.io/_drafts/2025-10-15-self-improving.md

 however, a concern is that the researchers will use the ai optimizers to optimize against the test benchmarks (which they most do already although through human optimization),

 i wouldn't call myself a very "imaginative" kind. it's hard for me to assign non-zero probability to events that i can't imagine how they would happen. alphaevolve was the trigger that made me think seriously about significant acceleration of research, and including ai research.

+research questions i would want ai to answer:
+-